Facial trauma is an injury of the face and upper jaw bone (maxilla).

 The doctor will perform a physical exam, which may show:

 The following may suggest bone fractures:

-A CT scan of the head may be done.
+A CT scan of the head and bones of the face may be done.

 The goal of treatment is to:

-Treatment should be immediate, as long as the person is stable and there are no neck fractures or life-threatening injuries.
+Treatment should be done as soon as possible if the person is stable and does not have a neck fracture.

 Go to the emergency room or call the local emergency number (such as 911) if you have a severe injury to your face.

 Use protective head gear when doing work or activities that could injure the face.